 The embOS/IP Switch Board is intended to be mainly a demonstrator board for the Tail Tagging add-on of SEGGER's embedded IP stack emNet.
 Micrel/Microchip has developed switches which can expand one physical port into 1+n ports, supported by the so-called Tail Tagging mode.
 This enhancement allows to establish multiple physical external ports when only one physical Ethernet port is available on the CPU - by choosing another PHY.

 emPower-USB-Host is a low-cost board for applications that require two USB-Host ports in a simple and small design.
 SEGGER software including emUSB-Host, emLoad and embOS are ready to run on the board.
-Accessing the board with a debug probe can be achieved via the 10-pin Cortex-M connector on the board.
+Accessing the board with a debug probe can be achieved by using the J-Link OB on the board.

 The SEGGER "NAND-Flash EVAL" board is an easy to use and cost effective testing tool designed to evaluate the features and the performance of the emFile NAND driver.
 There are two ways to access the data in the NAND flash memory.
 It can be accessed via file system using emFile.
 Alternatively the data can be accessed as a USB mass storage device like a USB-Stick using emUSB-Device with MSD class and emFile storage layer.

 The SEGGER (Q)SPI Flash Evaluator is an easy-to-use board designed to evaluate the features and the performance of the NOR and NAND emFile drivers.
 In addition, the board can also be used to test the direct as well as indirect programming of serial flash devices by SEGGER J-Link and Flasher family of debug probes and production programmers.

 The serial flash devices are soldered on adapter boards that plug in to a main board via a 8x2 adapter header.
 Different adapter boards are provided to support different package types such as SO-8, SO-16, BGA, and SON.